Chapter 11 Haig 121224

 for pauses or second guessing.
 The battle would become known as the

-Battle of Ap Gu.
 It was still Friday evening back in the States.
+Many Americans

-Americans were intently focused on adjusting the rabbit ear antennas
+intently focused on adjusting the rabbit ear antennas on the TV, so they

-on the TV, so they could view more clearly their favorite Friday evening
+could view more clearly their favorite Friday evening TV show.
+Others

-TV show.
-Others were busy preparing to chase their Friday night passions
+were busy preparing to chase their Friday night passions in all sorts of

-in all sorts of other ways.
-At the time this battle was taking place, as
+other ways.
+At the time this battle was taking place, as well as others

-could catch some shots showing how wild eyed and scared we looked.
+catch some shots showing how wild eyed and scared we looked.

 Communist officers, by this time, had moved their disposable